Hello Koalas News – Moves and Grooves

 Captain Koala, Roaming Ambassador for the Hello Koalas Sculpture Trail, has taken up residence at the Koala Hospital, open 7 days, 8.30am – 4pm.
 Daily tours at 3pm.
 Entry (including tours) is free but most people leave a donation to support the Hospital’s valuable work.

 The Mayor of the Koala Republic is now at McDonalds Settlement City while Mack the Surf Life Saver is off on another adventure briefly.
-Mack will be back mid January and The Mayor will stay on at McDonalds inside the restaurant for the summer.
+Mack will be back this week.
+The Mayor will stay on at McDonalds inside the restaurant for the summer.
 Both sculptures painted by local artist Pauline Roods.

 Lady Lola The Dancing Koala, beautifully designed by artist and dance teacher Francessca O’Donnell, is resident at the Glasshouse Arts Centre in Clarence Street, Port Macquarie.